mb4828/am4-ui-enhancement-script/README.md

 <img src="images/notification.png" alt="notification" style="max-width:350px" />

 Displays browser notifications when aircraft land or park, allowing you to work on other tasks without missing anything.
 If your sound is on, a ding will also be played.
+This mirrors the notifcations you'd receive when playing via the mobile app, bringing them to desktop.

 To enable, click "Allow" when the popup appears asking if you want to permit notifications.